2022 INCITE Call for Proposals

 New Proposal Preparation Instructions for Authors

-Up to sixty percent of the allocable time on the IBM/AC922 Summit and the Intel/Cray Theta machine at the ALCF will be allocated for calendar year (CY) 2021 through the INCITE program.
-For each resource, allocations are anticipated to be between 0.5M and 1M Summit node-hours and 1.5M and 2.5M Theta node-hours.
+Up to sixty percent of the allocable time on the IBM/AC922 Summit and the Intel/Cray Theta machine at the ALCF will be allocated for calendar year (CY) 2022 through the INCITE program.
+For each resource, allocations are anticipated to be between 500K and 1M Summit node-hours and 1.5M and 2.5M Theta node-hours.
 Individual awards may be higher.
 ALCF is introducing Polaris, a new accelerate resource for 2022.
 More information on Polaris will be forthcoming – check Resources for updates.

 INCITE seeks research enterprises for capability computing: production simulations – including ensembles – and data analytics and artificial intelligence (AI) applications that necessarily require our leadership class resources.
 Please note that requests smaller than 20% of the average award noted above may be considered too small for the INCITE program, unless the proposal is (i) for algorithm development or other computer science activities requiring a large fraction of the machine resource (one or more of computing, memory, network, etc.) but not a large amount of time or (ii) clearly articulates the need for other aspects of the architecture and/or infrastructure associated with leadership computing resources.
 Please contact the INCITE program manager (INCITE@DOEleadershipcomputing.org) if you have questions regarding the allocation request for your proposed project allocation size.

 INCITE provides several resources to help you prepare your proposal.

 - The INCITE Overview and Policies includes a description of the basis for award decisions, among other things.

 - The questions used by reviewers to assess proposals are available, as are templates for the narrative sections of the proposal.

 - The slides from previous Informational Webinars about the INCITE program are available.